pylabview/supportdoc-rag-chatbot/README.md

 ## 9C.
 Retrieval Comparison Note

-A retrieval-only comparison note now lives at `docs/process/retrieval_comparison_notes.md`.
-It records the current Epic 4 baseline configs, reference fixture metrics from the shared evaluation harness, qualitative trade-offs, and a **provisional default recommendation of `hybrid-rrf`** for follow-on work.
+There is a new comparison note for retrievals only in `docs/process/retrieval_comparison_notes.md`, which includes current baselines in Epic 4, the reference metrics from the shared evaluation harness, qualitative considerations, and a **tentative recommendation to use `hybrid-rrf` retrieval as the default choice for future work **.

-Because the repository does not commit local processed chunk / embedding / FAISS artifacts, the comparison note distinguishes between reproducible fixture metrics and future corpus-level runs that can be regenerated locally when those artifacts exist.
-That recommendation is still an evaluation artifact, not a claim that the current checked-in API path already runs hybrid retrieval end to end.
+Because the repository does not store local chunk/embedding/FAISS artifacts in its commit history, the comparison note distinguishes between reproducible fixture metrics and future runs on the full corpus once those artifacts become available.
+The latter is an evaluation artifact but not necessarily the implementation of the current API path.

 ## 9D.
 Validation index and reviewed trust artifacts